sheftneal/pnas-ed-smoke-2023/README.md

 Users can manage replication through the R project "PNAS-ed-smoke_replication.Rproj".
 Alternatively users can set working directory to PNAS-ed-smoke and run scripts independently.

-* **data/inputs/analysis_data.rds** This file includes the final processed data used in the analysis with all location identifying information removed.
-This file can be used to replicate the results in the paper but because identifying information has been removed, it cannot be used to replicate pre-processing since those steps require linking exposures to individual zipcode-day observations based on location and timing of births.
+* **data/inputs/analysis_data.rds** This file includes the final processed data used in the analysis with all ED visit variables removed.
+This file can be merged with a processed ED visit dataset (not included, see above) to reproduce the main results.

 * **data/inputs/** Includes a combination of empty directories that are populated when running script 00 and directories with pre-processed data that are not used in the main analysis but are used for generating some components of figures.